Liu-Hy/GenoTex/datasheet.md

 **What do the instances that comprise the dataset represent?**

-The dataset represents 1,384 gene identification problems, each uniquely identified by a (trait, condition) pair.
+The dataset represents 1,384 gene-trait association (GTA) analysis problems, each uniquely identified by a (trait, condition) pair.
 Each problem represents a scientific inquiry to identify significant genes associated with a specific trait (e.g., a disease) while accounting for the influence of a condition (e.g., age, gender, or another trait).
 The condition is either another trait, or 'Age', 'Gender', or 'None' for unconditional problems.

 **How many instances are there in total (of each type, if appropriate)?**

 The dataset includes:
-- 1,384 gene identification problems (132 unconditional problems and 1,252 conditional problems)
+- 1,384 GTA analysis problems (132 unconditional problems and 1,252 conditional problems)
 - 911 input datasets from GEO and TCGA related to 132 traits
 - 41.5 GB of input data with 152,415 total samples (average of 167 samples per dataset)
 - 237,907 lines of analysis code (average 261 lines per dataset)